The Extended Benefits of Taking Piano Lessons

-Research from all over the world, including such institutions as the University of Toronto and University of Wisconsin show that piano lessons help us in many ways that reach far beyond simply being able to play a song.
+Research from all over the world, including institutions such as the University of Toronto and the University of Wisconsin, show that taking piano lessons helps us in many ways that reach far beyond simply being able to play a song.
 Music teachers help people of all ages develop skills that are helpful in many areas of life, and those skills show up after just a few months of piano lessons.
-Here are several ways that learning the piano or other instruments can make a difference in other areas of life.
+Here are several ways that attending a piano school or learning other instruments can make a difference in other areas of life.

 Development of Fine Motor Skills

 Almost all instruments require practiced dexterity in the fingers and in hand movements.
 In instruments like the piano and guitar, each hand moves as an individual, a very complex skill.
 Learning an instrument that promotes dual hand work helps people pick up practices that require fine motor skills and good hand-eye coordination such as touch typing even when begun later in life.
 Some instruments such as the piano and drums also require foot movements that are in a different rhythm than the hands, and all students who learn to read music when studying these instruments develop superior hand-eye coordination.

 Music lessons improve cognition, the process that learns to transform sensory information into practical information and stores it in the brain.
 Northwestern University studies (2) proved that just a few years of childhood music studies produced long-lasting effects on memory and perception skills.
 The positive effects of music instruction didn’t stop with children, however.
 Although slightly reduced, even adults who began music lessons experienced an increase in neurological responses when compared to those who did not.

 When teachers use strong, positive reinforcement during music instructions, they develop a stronger sense of self-esteem in young children.
 Learning to play the piano or other instruments also teaches young people a sense of accomplishment right from the start.
 Having good self-image and understanding how hard work pays off through improved success in school and future careers.